-DO encourage your child to use the resources that are available on campus.
+DO encourage your student to use the resources that are available on campus.
 According to Collins, students who participate in practice interviews learn better interviewing skills, which, not surprisingly, lead to more job offers.
 “Students who use career service deeply, benefit greatly,” said Collins.

 DO share a contact if you know someone who could help your student with a job lead, an internship or an informational interview.

 DON’T reach out to said contact and set up the meeting for your student.

 DO encourage independence.
 “We want the student to own that success,” Presnell explains.

 DO remember that motivating your student is not your job, but being a supportive parent is.